kaixinguor/CarND-Vehicle-Detection/writeup.md

 In conclusion, the parameters for HOG features are selected as follows:
 `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`.
-The idea is to provide as much as information as possible while being robust.
+The idea is to provide as much information as possible while being robust.
 Applying on a `64*64` image, this setting will give `8*8` cells, every cell gives `9` dimention feature vector, and every neighboring `2*2` cells are normalized.
 So the final featue vector has `7*7*2*2*9 = 1764` dimension vector.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using HOG features combined with color spatial feature and color histogram feature (the analysis of color feature is at the end of this document).

 The code is in the file `./car_train.py`.
-The code for training pipeline is inlines 123 through 158.
+The code for training pipeline is in lines 123 through 158.

 I first set parameters for extracting features.

 Then I read `car` images and `notcar` images.
-For saving computation time, I only use 500 car samples and 500 non-car samples.
-They are randomly selected respective dataset.
+For saving computation time, I only use 500 car images and 500 non-car images.
+They are randomly sampled from the respective dataset.

 Then I extract features from all channels of YCrCb color space, and concatenate them together to get feature vectors.